mar-muel/artificial-self-AMLD-2020/README.md

 # Meet your Artificial Self: Generate text that sounds like you
 Welcome!
-You will find all resources, datasets and code for the workshop here!
+You will find all resources, datasets, and code for the workshop here!

 :construction: Repo still under some construction (but we're getting there ;) :construction: